x/Game-Development-in-Javascript-Tutorial/part-two.md

 _Note that ```FPS``` is a rate of game updates per second, while ```PADDLE_SPEED``` and ```BALL_SPEED``` are a displacement constant of pixels per second._

-Now lets add our movement:
+Now let's add our movement:

 ```javascript
 Element.prototype.move = function() {